Best Places For Outdoor Rock Climbing In The World: Conquer Nature One Climb At A Time

 Photo: Almonroth / Wikimedia Commons

 Cerro Torre and Fitz Roy, two iconic peaks in the world, are located in Patagonia and offer some of the most difficult alpine climbs.
-Cerro Torre is famous for its sheer granite face and extremely unpleasant weather, making it arguably the hardest of all ascents.
+Cerro Torre is famous for its sheer granite face, making it arguably the hardest of all ascents.
 Fitz Roy could be said to be just slightly less technical, but requires advanced climbing skills because of long routes that are committing in nature and also dictated by very unpredictable weather.
 Climbers should expect high winds, heavy snow, and extreme cold, even in the summer.
 There is a need for high-level skills in technical climbing in both rock and ice.

 Popular Climbing Areas: Torre Valley, Laguna de los Tres